 Install GFCI Protection

-GFCI, or Ground Fault Circuit Interrupter, protection is one of the most important electrical safety improvements of the last forty years.
+GFCI, or Ground Fault Circuit Interrupter, protection is one of the most important electrical safety improvements of the last 40 years.
 GFCI outlets should be installed in kitchens, bathrooms, garages, and even attics, crawl spaces, and unfinished basements.
 It's required anywhere you might be plugging something in while you're grounded.
 And that certainly includes when you're standing out in the yard.

 Install a Cover for Damp Locations Under a Roof

-If you have an outdoor receptacle that's on your porch or your screened-in patio or in some other location that's protected from direct protection, then you can cover it with a "trap door" cover that will close, and keep it protected, when nothing is plugged into it -- and it's OK, then, to plug something into that receptacle and leave it there for a few days.
+If you have an outdoor receptacle that's on your porch, your screened-in patio, or in some other location that's protected from direct protection, then you can cover it with a door cover that will close, and keep it protected, when nothing is plugged into it—and it's OK, then, to plug something into that receptacle and leave it there for a few days.
 These covers will be marked "Suitable For Damp Locations."

 Install a Cover for Wet Locations in the Open